-Clothes drying areas should be located within the side or rear yards of the dwelling and not be directly visible from the street.
+Clothes drying areas should be located within the side or rear yards of the dwelling.
+Clothes drying areas must not be directly visible from the street.

-Wheelie Bin Storage
+Bin Storage

-No wheelie bin storage or other rubbish storage may be visible from the street.
+Bin storage or other rubbish storage must not be visible from the street.